 Green Lab Certification

 We are proud to be Australia’s first research laboratory to receive Green Lab certification from My Green Lab!
+In April 2023 we recertified the lab and also achieved certification at the top level (Green).

 The work going on in our laboratories is often extremely energy intensive and creates a lot of waste.
 Estimates indicate that labs use about ten-times more energy and four-times as much water than an office of equivalent size, and scientists at the University of Exeter (UK) calculated that the average scientist in their facility was generating almost 1,000 Kg of plastic waste per year.